px/cfapp-piwik-analytics/cloudflare.md

 It is primarily developed by [Rob Friedman](http://playerx.net/?utm_src=cfapp_pa).
 Follow <a href="http://twitter.com/px">px</a> on Twitter.

 For application comments, or support, please [contact Rob](http://playerx.net/contact/?utm_src=cfapp_pa).
 Please include your details, a relevant screenshot, and pasted configuration information.
-Either way, he would love to hear about you!
+Either way, he would love to hear about you.
 [Say "Hello!"](http://playerx.net/contact/?utm_src=cfapp_pa)

 If you are feeling comfortable, please feel free to [contribute](https://github.com/px/cfapp-piwik-analytics/?utm_src=cfapp_pa#contributing) in anyway you can; <a href="https://github.com/px/cfapp-piwik-analytics/issues">file bugs</a>, write documentation, <a href="https://github.com/px/cfapp-piwik-analytics/fork">fork</a>, and <a href="https://github.com/px/cfapp-piwik-analytics/pulls">submit pull requests</a> for consideration.
 Have an itch?
 Scratch it!